syncfusion-content/windowsforms-docs/WindowsForms/Wizard/Getting-Started.md

 this.wizardControlPage1.Description = "First page of the WizardControl";
 this.wizardControlPage1.BackVisible = false;

-this.wizardControlPage1.Title = "Processing";
+this.wizardControlPage2.Title = "Processing";
-this.wizardControlPage1.Description = "Second page of the WizardControl";
+this.wizardControlPage2.Description = "Second page of the WizardControl";

-this.wizardControlPage1.Title = "Finished";
+this.wizardControlPage3.Title = "Finished";
-this.wizardControlPage1.Description = "Final page of the WizardControl";
+this.wizardControlPage3.Description = "Final page of the WizardControl";
+this.wizardControlPage3.NextVisible = false;
+this.wizardControlPage3.CancelVisible = false;
+this.wizardControlPage3.FinishVisible = true;

 this.pictureBox1.Image = ((System.Drawing.Image)(resources.GetObject("pictureBox1.Image")));
 this.wizardControl1.Banner = this.pictureBox1;